 In the Output tab basic generator parameters can be set:

-- Program name - it determines the name of the generated C++ program (it doesn't have to be related to Adaptive Vision Studio project name).
+- Program name - it determines the name of the generated C++ program (it doesn't have to be related to Aurora Vision Studio project name).
 It is a base name for creating names of source files and (after choosing a proper option) it is also the name of the newly created project.

 - Output directory - it determines the folder in which a generated program and project files will be saved.
 Such folder has to exist before generation is started.
-The path can be either absolute or relative (when an Adaptive Vision Studio project is already saved) starting from the project directory.
+The path can be either absolute or relative (when an Aurora Vision Studio project is already saved) starting from the project directory.
 All program and project files will be saved in this folder with no additional subfolders.
 Before overwriting any files in the output directory, a warning message with a list of conflicted files will be displayed.

 - Code namespace - an optional namespace, in which the whole generated C++ code will be contained.
 A namespace can be nested many times using the "::" symbol as a separator (e.g. "MyNamespace" or "MyProject::MyLibrary::MyNamespace").
 Leaving the code namespace field empty will result in generating code to the global namespace.